membraneframework/membrane_demo/rtp/README.md

 This project demonstrates handling RTP in Membrane.

-This example uses [RTP plugin](https://github.com/membraneframework/membrane_rtp_plugin) that is responsible for receiving and interpreting RTP streams.
+This example uses [RTP plugin](https://github.com/membraneframework/membrane_rtp_plugin) that is responsible for receiving and sending RTP streams.

 ## Prerequisites